Skip to main content

 3. Create a personal access token with a simple name such as "GitGuardian" and api scope.

 The personal token enables GitGuardian to create webhooks through your GitLab permissions.
-It must have the api scope or we won't be able to create the necessary webhooks.
 GitLab personal access token

 Please refer to the GitLab documentation for more information about personal access tokens.